prebid/prebid.github.io/dev-docs/bidders/pubwiseSim.md

 * introduce latency in the bidding process to test page timeouts
 * test the display of mismatched sizes

+On an organizational basis, PubWise Sim lets a team integrate, test and verify a Prebid site integration without ever running demand partner tags.
+Reducing confusion, improper serving and providing more accuracy.

 ### bid params

 {: .table .table-bordered .table-striped }